Why should we save endangered species?

 The health of an ecosystem is maintained by its plants and animals.
 When species become endangered, it is a sign of an ecosystem’s imbalance.

 This balance is difficult to maintain: the loss of one species often triggers the loss of others.
 When grey wolves were hunted to near-extinction in Yellowstone National Park, beaver populations also decreased significantly.
 This is because elk, without the wolf as its predator, grazed more heavily on plants needed by beavers for winter survival.

 The conservation of endangered species is important for humans as well.
 A well-balanced ecosystem purifies the environment, giving us clean air to breathe, a healthy water system to support diverse marine life, and arable land for agricultural production.

 It also provides us with unique plants with medicinal properties, which serve as the foundation of our medicines.
 When ecosystems fail, our own health is at risk.
 When saving endangered species, we are ultimately saving ourselves.

 How to help endangered species

 Although there are so many endangered species across the globe, there are also incredible efforts underway to save many of them.

-Governments, nonprofits, international organizations, local communities, and individuals are working together to protect and restore population levels, and drive awareness campaigns to engage others in vital conservation work.
+Governments, nonprofits, international organisations, local communities, and individuals are working together to protect and restore population levels, and drive awareness campaigns to engage others in vital conservation work.

 As an individual, you can make a difference by learning about and raising awareness about endangered species in your area, and across the world.

-A sustainable way to do that is to get involved as a volunteer, partnering with governments and organizations on existing projects.
+A sustainable way to do that is to get involved as a volunteer, partnering with governments and organisations on existing projects.